garden cleanup, cheesemaking, and more, with alana chernila

-“If you know the basic science and a few techniques with home dairy,” says Alana, author of “The Homemade Pantry: 101 Foods You Can Stop Buying and Start Making” [affiliate link], “the whole world opens up and you can make a zillion different things.”
+“If you know the basic science and a few techniques with home dairy,” says Alana, author of “The Homemade Pantry: 101 Foods You Can Stop Buying and Start Making” (Amazon affiliate link), “the whole world opens up and you can make a zillion different things.”

 That first book has been lavished with praise from food stars including Mollie Katzen, and Alana just delivered the manuscript for “The Homemade Kitchen,” due out in fall 2015.
 She’s a keen gardener whose grow-your-own passion and cookbook writing both began in 2008 with a job selling vegetables in our local farmer’s market–one of the oldest in the nation.

-In September, Alana and I kicked off a duet: a yearlong series of daylong garden-to-table workshops at my place.
-Classes on cheesemaking and other home-dairy projects are slated for November and December (learn more, or order a ticket).
+One recent autumn, Alana and I kicked off a duet: a yearlong series of daylong garden-to-table workshops at my place, so I know first-hand how great a teacher she is.

-She joined me on my weekly public-radio show and podcast (listen in now, or read along, or both) to talk about what’s going on in her kitchen, and garden, as autumn progresses.
+She joined me in October 2014 on my weekly public-radio show and podcast (transcript below) to talk about what’s going on in her kitchen, and garden, as autumn progresses.
 Our chat began with matters of garden cleanup:

 my q&a with alana chernila